 For example, enter the following command to add a remote through an IP address:

-You are prompted to confirm the remote server fingerprint and then asked for the password or token, depending on the authentication method used by the remote.
+You are prompted to confirm the remote server fingerprint and then asked for the token.

 Reference an image#

 To reference an image, specify its remote and its alias or fingerprint, separated with a colon.
 For example:

 Select a default remote#

 If you specify an image name without the name of the remote, the default image server is used.

 To see which server is configured as the default image server, enter the following command: